traefik/traefik/docs/content/getting-started/faq.md

 and the reason can help to correct a bad configuration.

-When using the file provider with YAML, one easy way to check if the dynamic configuration is well-formed is to validate it with the JSON Schema [available here](https://json.schemastore.org/traefik-v2-file-provider.json).
+When using the file provider with YAML, one easy way to check if the dynamic configuration is well-formed is to validate it with the [JSON Schema of the dynamic configuration](https://json.schemastore.org/traefik-v2-file-provider.json).